Ember.RenderBuffer Class

 private

-An internal set used to de-dupe class names when addClass()
+An internal set used to de-dupe class names when addClass() is

 used.
-After each call to addClass()
+After each call to addClass(), the classes property

 will be updated.